 Tracie Nunez, President, Custom Automotive Network (formerly PWA)

-Trace runs the trade association that represents aftermarket distributors and manufacturers.
+Trace runs CAN, the trade association that represents aftermarket distributors and manufacturers.
 She has decades of experience in the industry.
 She has been a manufacturer and now is the head of one of our industry’s most important associations.
 Here’s her take on the future of the automotive aftermarket industry:

 Real-time inventory, API integrations and customizable exports for pricing and data are becoming standard in the #aftermarket: Tracie Nunez @customautontwk #DrivePartsSales Click To Tweet“For 49 years, the Custom Automotive Network association has been focused on automotive aftermarket supply channel issues.
 In 2020, we see many members, distributors and manufacturers, implementing and integrating more business-to-business (B2B) solutions.